kemayo/hubot-phabricator/README.md

 `HUBOT_PHABRICATOR_API` - Required URL for your API endpoint, e.g. `https://secure.phabricator.com/api/`

+`HUBOT_PHABRICATOR_IGNORE` - Optional comma-separated list of phabricator objects that you want hubot to ignore.

 ## Commands

 Hubot will listen for you mentioning something that sounds like a phabricator object, and will attempt to expand upon it.